aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-techniques/adjust-brightness/_index.md

 - **Do I need a license for production?** A commercial license is required for non‑evaluation use.
 - **How long does the implementation take?** Typically under 10 minutes for a basic adjustment.

-## What is Image Brightness Adjustment?
+## What is java image processing tutorial?
+Understanding Image Brightness Adjustment

 Image brightness adjustment changes the overall lightness of every pixel in an image.
 Increasing brightness makes dark areas lighter, while decreasing it darkens the entire picture.
 This operation is useful for correcting underexposed photos, preparing assets for print, or creating visual effects in applications.